fluxusfrequency/blog/understanding-rack-apps-and-middleware.md

 It's possible to quickly build simple web applications using just Rack.

-All it takes to get started is define and object that responds to a `call` method, taking in an environment hash and returning an Array with the HTTP response code, headers, and response body.
+To get started, all you need is an object that responds to a `call` method, taking in an environment hash and returning an Array with the HTTP response code, headers, and response body.
 Once you've written the server code, all you have to do is boot it up with a Ruby server like `Rack::Handler::WEBrick`, or put it into a `config.ru` file and run it from the command line with `rackup config.ru`.

 Ok, cool.
 So what does Rack actually _do_?